dotnet/docs/docs/visual-basic/misc/the-source-folder-does-not-exist.md

 ---
-title: "The source folder does not exist"
+title: "The source folder does not exist | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20"

-ms.date: "2015-07-20"
-ms.prod: .net
+ms.prod: "visual-studio-dev14"
+ms.reviewer: ""
+ms.suite: ""
 ms.technology:
   - "devlang-visual-basic"
+ms.tgt_pltfrm: ""
 ms.topic: "article"
 ms.assetid: c891d006-b721-4d93-b57d-ce51d91fca00
 caps.latest.revision: 9
-author: dotnet-bot
+author: "stevehoag"
-ms.author: dotnetcontent
+ms.author: "shoag"

-translation.priority.ht:
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "ru-ru"
-  - "zh-cn"
-  - "zh-tw"
-translation.priority.mt:
-  - "cs-cz"
-  - "pl-pl"
-  - "pt-br"
-  - "tr-tr"
+manager: "wpickett"
 ---
 # The source folder does not exist
 You attempted an operation that references a source folder that does not exist.
 This may be the result of supplying an incorrect file path.

-## To correct this error
+### To correct this error

 -   Check that you are using the correct path, particularly if you are using relative paths.